pluswebsite/blocky/docs.md

 ## Blocks
 ### Alert
 This block will create a window with text in it.
 You can edit this text with the 'text' input.

+### Variable set
+Set a variable (first input) with a value (second input).

+### Say in console
+Say a text (first input) to the console (the right panel).

+### Get data from JSONBin
+Get data from a online database.
+You need the 'Bin id' and your account 'masterkey'.
+Using (JSONBin)[https://jsonbin.io/]
+### Set data to JSONBin
+Set a variable in a online database.
+You set the variable, the value, and then the 'bin id' and the 'masterkey', as in the last block.